History of Bidar: Classical period

+Medieval period

 Rashtrakutas established their rule from early 750s which lasted till early 970s.
 They were highly distinguished dynasties of the Deccan & Karnataka.
 Some accounts relate them to Latur as the place of their origins.
 Krishna I and Govinda III were the great kings of the period.
 Amoghavarsha I moved the capital to Manyakheta (present day Malkhed) and beautified it.
 He patronised many religions including Buddhism.
-After a long reign of 64 years, he died in 878 A.D. and was succeeded by his son, Krishna II, who later developed friendly relations with the Arabs.
+After a long reign of 64 years, he died in 878 and was succeeded by his son, Krishna II, who later developed friendly relations with the Arabs.

 The Rashtrakuta Empire was perhaps the most extensive than any of their Hindu successors in the Deccan.
 In no other period of ancient Indian history did the Deccan enjoy their political prestige which it did during the time of Rashtrakutas.
-The remarks of Arab traveller Sulaiman (851 A.D.) that this empire was one of the four great empires of the world and they were the most feared rulers of India.
+The remarks of Arab traveller Sulaiman (851) that this empire was one of the four great empires of the world and they were the most feared rulers of India.
 Temple building saw a great boom in this period.
 Ellora and other rock-cut / cave temples have been built under this dynasty.

 The Chalukyas of Kalyana were so called because they ruled from their capital Kalyananagara (modern day Basavakalyan) and are considered to be the descendants of the Chalukyas of Badami.
-The first king of the dynasty was Taila II (Tailapa II) who ruled from 973–997 A.D. after overthrowing Karka II, the last king of Rashtrakutas.
+The first king of the dynasty was Taila II (Tailapa II) who ruled from 973–997 after overthrowing Karka II, the last king of Rashtrakutas.
 The famous kannada poet Ranna also mentions of him belonging to Badami lineage.
-Taila II fought against the Cholas and defeated Rajaraja Chola in 992 A.D. and later his son Ahavamalla (Satyashraya) in 995 A.D. again defeated Chola's Army.
+Taila II fought against the Cholas and defeated Rajaraja Chola in 992 and later his son Ahavamalla (Satyashraya) in 995 again defeated Chola's Army.

-Satyashraya who had the titles of Ahavamalla, Irivabedanga, Sahasabhima and Sattiga ruled from 997 A.D. to 1008 A.D.
-The hostility between Chalukyas and Cholas continued during this period also.
+Satyashraya who had the titles of Ahavamalla, Irivabedanga, Sahasabhima and Sattiga ruled from 997 to 1008 The hostility between Chalukyas and Cholas continued during this period also.
 Rajaraja Chola I and later his son Rajendra Chola marched against Satyashraya.
 The Cholas came up to Bijapur (present day Vijayapura) and ransacked the whole kingdom causing great violence.
 But Satyashraya drove them back.
 Ranna was patronised by Satyashraya.
 Despite his military engagements, he built his capital Kalyana and made it famous.